smz/Arduino-RTCtime/README.md

 ## Examples

  - There are a couple of commented examples in the `./examples` folder.
-You might try them and use them as a reference, until I write a more formal API documentation (_See note above for ESP8266_)
+You might try them and use them as a reference, until I write a more formal API documentation.

 ## Donating
 If you like this library and you use it, please consider donating, but please __consider donating to the orignal devloper too__, as **he** did much of the work!